hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 The `@ExtendWith(ArquillianExtension.class)` annotation on a test class to support Arquillian test lifecycle.

 The `@Deployment` annotated static method defines the resources that will be packaged into the test archive and deployed into the manged GlassFish server.
-It is easy to use shrinkwrap to create a fine-grined deploymen unit.
+It is easy to use shrinkwrap to create a fine-grained deployment unit.

 You can inject `EntityManager` and `UserTransaction` beans in an Arquillian test like what you do in a simple CDI bean.

-In this test class, we setup `@BeforeEach` and `@AfterEach` hooks to start a transacation and end the transaction.
+In this test class, we setup `@BeforeEach` and `@AfterEach` hooks to start a transaction and end the transaction.

 The test method `testPersistingPersons` looks no difference from a plain JUnit test.
 Firstly we persist a person entity, and commit the transaction to ensure it will be flushed into the database as expected.
-Then exectuing a simple JPA query to verify the persisted data.
+Then executing a simple JPA query to verify the persisted data.

 Execute the following command to run the tests.